razshare/frizzante-docs/docs/pages.md

     ```

 !!! danger
-	You cannot route one path to multiple pages.
+    You cannot map many views to one path.
     ```go
     withPath("/")
 	withView(f.ViewReference("Welcome"))